What Fraud KPIs Should Telecom Operators Monitor?

 Test Call Generation (TCG) in Fraud Management: A Detailed Overview

 In the telecommunications sector, Test Call Generation (TCG) is a proactive mechanism for detecting, preventing, and managing fraud.
-With telecom operators facing various types of fraud—ranging from SIM box fraud to CLI fraud—TCG provides a way to regularly monitor and assess the network’s integrity through automated, controlled test calls or messages.
-This blog post will explore the role of TCG in fraud management, its functionality, and why it’s indispensable for telecom operators.
+With telecom operators facing various types of fraud—ranging from SIM box fraud to CLI fraud—TCG provides a way to regularly monitor and assess network integrity through automated, controlled test calls or messages.
+This blog post explores the role of TCG in fraud management, its functionality, and why it’s indispensable for telecom operators.

 What is Test Call Generation (TCG)?

-TCG is a method used by telecom operators to generate and route test calls across their networks.
-These test calls simulate regular user activities, such as making phone calls or sending messages, to monitor performance, identify vulnerabilities, detect anomalies, and ensure that their systems are functioning as intendedand within the network.
-Unlike actual user calls, these calls are programmed to follow specific patterns and scenarios, allowing operators to assess multiple aspects of the network.
+TCG is a method telecom operators use to generate and route test calls across their networks.
+These test calls simulate regular user activities, such as making phone calls or sending messages, to monitor performance, identify vulnerabilities, detect anomalies, and ensure system integrity.
+Unlike actual user calls, TCG-generated calls follow specific patterns and scenarios, allowing operators to assess multiple aspects of the network efficiently.

-TCG is particularly useful in detecting Subscription Fraud, Wangiri Fraud, IRSF (International Revenue Share Fraud), and other types of telecom fraud.
+TCG plays a crucial role in detecting Subscription Fraud, Wangiri Fraud, IRSF (International Revenue Share Fraud), and other types of telecom fraud.
+Specifically, this testing technology is widely used to:

 • Detect fraud and bypass activities such as SIM box fraud.